sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

 * HTML file: Chicken and egg problem from Joel Spolsky's blog [[web](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/){:target="_blank"}]
     > How can you read the HTML file until you know what encoding it’s in?

-   * It is not a large problem since almost all web pages use UTF-8.
+   * It is not a big problem since almost all web pages use UTF-8.
 But still...

     > Luckily, almost every encoding in common use does the same thing with characters between 32 and 127, so you can always get this far on the HTML page without starting to use funny letters: